SiliconLabs/bluetooth_stack_features/security/oob-example/README.md

    - Install **NVM Support** component to manage the user data in the flash.
    ![nvm configure](images/nvm.png)

-   - Replace the *app.c* file in the project with the provided app_central.c.
+   - Replace the *app.c* file in the project with the provided central/app.c.

 4. The device has the peripheral role (#D2):
    - Import the GATT configuration:
     - Open the **Bluetooth GATT Configurator** under the **CONFIGURATION TOOLS** tab.
-    - Find the Import button and import the attached **gatt_configuration.btconf** file.
+    - Find the Import button and import the attached **config/gatt_configuration.btconf** file.
     ![btc configure](images/btconf.png)
     - Save the GATT configuration (Ctrl+S).

-   -	Replace the *app.c* file in the project with the provided app_peripheral.c.
+   -	Replace the *app.c* file in the project with the provided peripheral/app.c.

 5. Build and flash them to each device.